On-Track Plant - News - Railway Moonbuggy

 What no hi-viz.
 No marker lights.
 No hard hat. and No prepared access.
 Your havin a laugh :-)

-• Alex Betteney
+• Alex Betteney avatar

 The images show the vehicle on Private Infrastructure, which would appear to be Workington Docks.
 Its a good concept, but needs further development for any potential use as a Rapid Response Unit!!